RobotBramhana/markdown-cv/index.md

 `Feb 2021 - Till Date`
 __Bosch, Bangalore__

+Robotics Engineer working with counterparts on predevelopment activites for cleaning robots

+- 3D map generation for replication from real world to simulation.
+- Implemented object tracker using EKF.
+- Brignup of photobot, a robot that collects data for machine learning.

 Robotics Engineer working with customer on developing robot that harvests raspberries.

 - Won appreciation for closing backlogs soon after joining.